manas-saradva/Sentiment-analysis/README.md

 - `requirements.txt`: Lists the Python dependencies required for the project.
 - `README.md`: This file, providing an overview and instructions for the project.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add YourFeature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request.

-Please ensure your code adheres to the project's coding standards and includes appropriate tests.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute this software in accordance with the license terms.